elorenzofreire/elorenzofreire/README.md

    Hi there!
 I'm Elena :)
 </h1>

-### A Mathematics student interested in data science, programming and optimization.
+### A Mathematics student interested in data science, artificial intelligence and computing.
+### Analytical, detail-oriented and creative mindset.
+Passionate about learning new things every day.
+- I'm currently working on my Bachelor Final Thesis about Generative Adversarial Networks.
+Exploring AI from a mathematical perspective.

 <!--
 **elorenzofreire/elorenzofreire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.